xpdustry/DominationPlugin/README.md

 The rules are really simple, be the team with the most captured zones or the highest percent of captured zones to win.

-To capture a zone, just stand in the radius.
+To capture a zone, just stand within its radius.
 Be sure to enable the effects to see it...

-If more than 2 teams are even when the time is up, the showdown is triggered.
-Which means the other teams are killed.
+If more than 2 teams are even when the time is up, the showdown is triggered, which means the other teams are killed.

 Here is the command tree :

-- domination
+- `domination` :

-  - start `<map>` : Start a new game of Domination on the specified map, can work during an already running game.
+  - `start <map>` : Start a new game of Domination on the specified map, can work during an already running game and in the console.

-  - edit : Enable/Disable the edit mode, where each click can make a zone appear or disappear, works even in a non-domination game.
+  - `edit` : Enable/Disable the edit mode, where each click can make a zone appear or disappear, works even in a non-domination game.

-  - settings : The settings for the current map, works even in a non-domination game.
+  - `settings` : The settings for the current map, works even in a non-domination game.

-    - zone-radius `[zone-radius]` : Edit/See the zone radius.
+    - `zone-radius [zone-radius]` : Edit/See the zone radius.
 The default value is `5` blocks.

-    - capture-rate `[capture-rate]` : Edit/See the capture rate, the number of percent captured per second.
+    - `capture-rate [capture-rate]` : Edit/See the capture rate, the number of percent captured per second.
 The default value is `5.0` percent.

-    - game-duration `[game-duration]` : Edit/See the game duration.
+    - `game-duration [game-duration]` : Edit/See the game duration.
 The default value is `30.0` minutes.

-    - showdown-duration `[showdown-duration]` : Edit/See the showdown duration.
+    - `showdown-duration [showdown-duration]` : Edit/See the showdown duration.
 The default value is `5.0` minutes.

+The map settings are saved in the json format in the created `./distributor/plugins/xpdustry-domination-plugin` directory.

 ## Building